Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Neural Network-based Network Intrusion Detection: Capabilities and Limitations

 \subsection{Limitations of NN-Based Detection}

-As mentioned above, signature-based intrusion detection systems (IDS) have many limitations, while neural network (NN)-based detection methods have received widespread attention.
+As mentioned above, signature-based NIDS have many limitations, while neural network (NN)-based detection methods have received widespread attention.
 Since over 20 years ago, a large number of NN-based detection models have been proposed.
-As mentioned above, many traditional neural network models have been tried: basic models such as MLP and Deep MLP; sequence and time series models such as RNN, LSTM, and GRU; spatial feature extraction models such as CNN; anomaly detection models such as AE and VAE (Variational Autoencoder); deep generative and feature learning models such as DBN (Deep Belief Network) and RDM (Restricted Boltzmann Machine); regularization and stability-oriented models such as self-normalizing neural network (SNN); and hybrid models such as CNN + LSTM or AE + DNN, which can simultaneously capture spatial and temporal features.
-However, even in today's cybersecurity environment, signature-based intrusion detection systems (IDS) still play a vital role.
-Indeed, signature-based intrusion detection systems (IDS) are now commonly combined with anomaly detection and machine learning methods to create hybrid solutions that can adapt to evolving threats (\cite{79} (2010), \cite{37} (2016), \cite{94} (2021), and \cite{61} (2025).
-This is primarily due to various weaknesses and challenges inherent in neural network-based IDS, such as the stability of detection performance and lack of interpretability.
-This subsection will address the key specific challenges facing neural network-based IDS.
+As mentioned above, many traditional neural network models have been tried: basic models such as MLP and Deep MLP; sequence and time series models such as RNN, LSTM, and GRU; spatial feature extraction models such as CNN; anomaly detection models such as AE and Variational AE; deep generative and feature learning models such as DBN (Deep Belief Network) and RDM (Restricted Boltzmann Machine); regularization and stability-oriented models such as self-normalizing neural network (SNN); and hybrid models such as CNN + LSTM or AE + DNN, which can simultaneously capture spatial and temporal features.
+However, even in today's cybersecurity environment, signature-based NIDS still play a vital role.
+Indeed, signature-based NIDS are now commonly combined with anomaly detection and ML methods to create hybrid solutions that can adapt to evolving threats (\cite{79} (2010), \cite{37} (2016), \cite{94} (2021), and \cite{61} (2025).
+This is primarily due to various weaknesses and challenges inherent in neural network-based NIDS, such as the stability of detection performance and lack of interpretability.
+This subsection will address the key specific challenges facing neural network-based NIDS.